ItsKirby69/MineDusty/README.md

 [![Total Downloads](https://img.shields.io/github/downloads/ItsKirby69/MineDusty/total?color=6083b0&label&logo=docusign&logoColor=white&style=for-the-badge)](https://github.com/ItsKirby69/MineDusty/releases)
 [![Stars](https://img.shields.io/github/stars/ItsKirby69/MineDusty?style=for-the-badge&label=⭐%20Star%20Me!&color=6083b0)](https://github.com/ItsKirby69/MineDusty)

-***Campaign being worked on***
+***Campaign in development!***
 </div>

 # MineDusty
 This mod aims to add more life into the game (literally!).
 Adding trees, shrubs, plants, and new environments to explore!
 The new luscious planet will have you fight against nature and the Crux one again for a battle against the resourceful planet.

+### Campaign
 There is much more than just plants which you may find.
 The mod is undergoing a content and campaign update.
+The campaign will feature a diverse set of sectors to attack and defend in!
+A handful of factions are in development to oppose your forces and journey through the campaign.

+### Development
-Showcases will be shown in the Mindustry discord's [Modding forums](https://discord.com/channels/391020510269669376/1395862844427210862)!
-Come over for frequent update announcements as well as for questions or issues related!
+Showcases will be shown in the Mindustry discord's [Modding forums](https://discord.com/channels/391020510269669376/1395862844427210862).
+Latest changes and development will be exclusively featured in the forum.

-**This mod uses a modified version of [Glenn's template](https://github.com/GglLfr/MindustryModTemplate)**
+*This mod uses a modified version of [Glenn's template](https://github.com/GglLfr/MindustryModTemplate)*

-*//TODO showcase gif*

 Visit the *(Fairly outdated)* **[Trello board](https://trello.com/b/1wTgcEBs/minedusty)** to see goals and planned features!

-## Downloading the mod!
+### Compiling and playing
-You can download the latest release manually by heading over to the `Releases` and downloading the `.jar` file below.
-Upload the file in the mod list and reload the game.
-You can also download the mod remotely using the github link (`ItsKirby69/MineDusty`)!
+You can download the latest release **manually** by heading over to the `Releases` and downloading the latest `.jar` file below.
+Import the file in the game's mod import menu and reload the game.
+You can also download the mod **remotely** using the github link (`ItsKirby69/MineDusty`)!

-For early releases and versions, you can go to the `Actions` tab at the top to download the zipped Artifact below.
+For **early** releases and changes, you can go to the `Actions` tab at the top to download the zipped **Artifact** below.

+To compile the mod locally (PC) follow the steps below:
+1. Clone the repository to a safe directory in your PC
+2. Run `./gradlew build` which will retrieve needed dependenices and such
+3. Run `./gradlew runGame` which will download the client mindustry.jar file into your (WINDOWS) desktop and run the game with the mod loaded.

+Note that the steps above is for PC windows compiling and is only for quick development testing.

 ## Special Thanks
 - **[Twcash](https://github.com/Twcash/)** - Content Inspiration.